What Is an Owner's Draw and How Does It Work?

 How Does a Draw Affect a Business Owner?

 Owners' draws decrease their capital accounts.
-This is the account on the business balance sheet that shows how much the owner has invested in the business less amounts taken out in draws at any point in time.
+This is the account on the business balance sheet that shows how much the owner has invested in the business fewer amounts taken out in draws at any point in time.

 Be sure to keep business and personal spending separate if you have a small business.
 The owner's draw should be the only place where personal and business funds intersect.

-Taking a draw does not affect the owner's taxes because it's not taxable income.
 One disadvantage to taking a draw is that you don't have a personal income to show for personal loans or home mortgage purposes because it isn't reflected on your business tax return.

 How Many Draws Can a Business Owner Take?